UK Stocks-Factors to watch on Dec. 18

 * BARCLAYS - The 500 million pounds ($783.70 million) Barclays set aside to settle allegations of rigging the foreign exchange market will not be enough, the bank's Chief Executive Antony Jenkins said in an interview to Sky News.

-* BT GROUP - BT is preparing a giant financing package including a 2 billion pounds rights issue to help fund its planned takeover of EE, the mobile operator, The Telegraph reported. (bit.ly/1wMkhZS)
+* BT GROUP - BT is preparing a giant financing package including a 2 billion pounds rights issue to help fund its planned takeover of EE, the mobile operator.
+The share placing will help to keep the telecom giant's level of debt at a manageable level as it faces big bills next year from an anticipated increase in pension fund top-up payments and a jump in Premier League rights costs, The Telegraph reported. (bit.ly/1wMkhZS)

-* Britain's mobile phone network operators have agreed to spend 5 billion pounds ($8 billion) improving basic service coverage in rural areas where consumers cannot get a strong signal, in response to a government pledge to tackle the problem.

 * SHIRE - Shire, whose proposed sale to AbbVie Inc fell apart in October, is considering an offer for U.S-based drug developer NPS Pharmaceuticals Inc, Bloomberg reported, citing people familiar with the matter.